watergis/maplibre-gl-terradraw/.changeset/cyan-toes-build.md

 map.addControl(drawControl, 'top-left');
 ```

-This release has a breaking change of the plugin interface.
 Due to adding new plugin control, `default` export was removed.

 New usage of `MaplibreTerradrawControl` will be like below.